 - Filing timely and appropriate transfer and extension notifications.

 - Report any changes in your residential address by updating the current mailing address with the Office of International Affairs.

 The United States Citizenship and Immigration Services (USCIS) requires all international students with J-1 student visas to register for a minimum number of credits each semester to maintain their student status in the U.S. It also requires the university to verify that its international students are registered for a full course of study.

 Minimum credit levels to maintain your J-1 Student Status:

 - Undergraduate students (including transfer undergraduate students) must be registered for a minimum of 12 credits.

-If you fall below full-time status during a term for any reason that is not recognized in the regulations, you will lose your legal status in the United States.
-This is the most common way students lose their legal status!
-Meet with your International Student Advisor for prior approval before you finalize your plans to register for less than a full course or to withdraw from a class.
+If you fall below full-time status during a term for any reason that is not recognized in the regulations, you will lose your legal status in the U.S. This is the most common way students lose their legal status!
+Meet with your international student adviser for prior approval before you finalize your plans to register for less than a full course or to withdraw from a class.

-** Graduate Students who have an assistantship or who have completed their formal course work and are working on his/her thesis/dissertation, will need to complete the full-time enrollment verification form.
-You must then submit the signed form to your international advisor during a scheduled appointment.
+Graduate Students who have an assistantship or who have completed their formal course work and are working on his/her thesis/dissertation, will need to complete the Full-time Enrollment Verification Form.
+You must then submit the signed form to your international adviser during a scheduled appointment.
 The form is processed and kept in your permanent file in the Office of International Affairs.
 One copy should also be kept by you.
 It is important to keep copies of your signed forms.
-You may be required to present them to a U.S. consular or USCIS official in the future if you request a new visa stamp, file for a change of visa status, or request an adjustment of status to permanent residence.
+You may be required to present them to a U.S. consular or USCIS official in the future if you request a new visa stamp, file for a change of visa status or request an adjustment of status to permanent residence.